Considering a request - Statutory flexible working requests

 Example of discrimination

 Alex is a man working in a team of 20 people.
-A few women in the team do flexible working to care for their children.
-Alex asks for flexible working to help balance work and school drop-off times.
+A few women in the team have had flexible working requests agreed.
+They have later start times to care for their children.
+Alex makes a flexible working request to have a later start time.
+This is to help balance work and school drop-off times.
 The employer refuses Alex's request because they think childcare is less important to men.
 If there's no genuine business reason to refuse Alex's request, this is likely to be direct discrimination because of sex.

 Find out more about discrimination